 As the weather warms up, butterflies, hummingbirds, and bees are seen busily working in our gardens.
-These busy creatures, as well as other pollinators are extremely important for the future of many plants, as well as our own livelihood.
+These busy creatures, as well as other pollinator creatures, are extremely important for the future of many plants, as well as our own livelihood.

 Pollinators are extremely important workers in our garden.
 By designing a landscape with pollinators in mind, you can have a garden that will attract these helpful critters.

-Pollination is important because once a flower is pollinated, seed will be produced to ensure the future of that plant species.
+Pollination is important because once a flower is pollinated, the seed will be produced to ensure the future of that plant species.
 Many of the fruits and vegetables we eat are a result of pollination.
-Approximately one out of every three bites we take when eating, are the result of animal pollination.
+Approximately one out of every three bites we take when eating is the result of animal pollination.

-About 90% of the flowering plants in the world need animals for pollination.
-The remaining 10% depend on the wind or rain for pollination.
+About 90 percent of the flowering plants in the world need animals for pollination.
+The remaining 10 percent depends on the wind or rain for pollination.
 Wind-pollinated plants include corn, oak, pine, maple, birch, pecan, ragweed, and grass.
 Many people allergic to pollen are often allergic to plants that are pollinated by the wind.

 When a pollinator visits a flower, the animal is in search of nectar, a sugary liquid produced by flowers.
 Nectar provides energy essential to the animal’s survival.
 In the process of collecting nectar, the animal many times is unknowingly dusted with pollen.
 Then, this pollen is transferred to the next flower visited.
 Some pollinators, like bees, collect pollen in specialized sacks on their legs to feed as a protein source to their young.